 Maximum amount of time each script may spend parsing request data

-If your application environment do not required to access database remotely, then disable all remote connections for database server.
+If your application environment does not require to access the database remotely, then disable all remote connections for the database server.
 The easier way to do it force MySQL server to listen only on 127.0.0.1 (localhost).

 Edit MySQL configuration file and update following value.

-Enabling LOCAL INFILE can be dangerous for you system security.
-If LOCAL INFILE is enabled on server, a user can load any file ( like /etc/passwd, /etc/shadow ) to a table easily.
+Enabling LOCAL INFILE can be dangerous for your system security.
+If LOCAL INFILE is enabled on the server, a user can load any file ( like /etc/passwd, /etc/shadow ) to a table easily.

 To disable this edit MySQL configuration file and add following value under [mysqld] section.

-Do not use mysql ‘root’ user for accessing database through application.
+Do not use MySQL ‘root’ user for accessing the database through the application.
 It can be dangerous for your system.
-So make sure to create and use application specific user with limited access on application database only.
-To create mysql account use following command.
+So make sure to create and use an application-specific user with limited access to application database only.
+To create MySQL account use following command.

 mysql -u root -pmysql> CREATE USER ' myusr'@' localhost' IDENTIFIED BY ' password'; mysql> GRANT SELECT,INSERT,UPDATE,DELETE ON mydb.* TO ' myusr'@' localhost' IDENTIFIED BY ' password'; mysql> FLUSH PRIVILEGES;

 After installing MySQL mysql_secure_installation command is very useful for securing MySQL server.
 This command will also enable password protection on root user.

 mysql_secure_installation"Only required output is showing below.
 In actual you will see more output on-screen" Change the root password?
 [Y/n] yNew password: ********** Re-enter new password: ********** Remove anonymous users?
 [Y/n] yDisallow root login remotely?
 [Y/n] yRemove test database and access to it?
 [Y/n] yReload privilege tables now?
 [Y/n] y